aiplanethub/ml-bootcamp-beginner/module-1-data-analysis-visualization-and-statistics/579-Day 1: Data Analytics, Pandas and Working with CSV files.md

 ### Real-life Examples

 1. Economics
-Analyzing data to form patterns and understanding trends about how the economy in various sectors is growing, is something very essential for economists.
-Therefore, a lot of economists have started using Python and Pandas to analyze huge datasets.
+Analyzing data to form patterns and understanding trends about how the economy in various sectors is growing is essential for economists.
+Therefore, many economists have started using Python and Pandas to analyze huge datasets.

 2. Recommendation Systems
-We all have used Spotify or Netflix and been appalled at the brilliant recommendations provided by these sites.
-The recommendation system is possible only by learning and handling huge masses of data.
+We all have used Spotify or Netflix and have been appalled at the brilliant recommendations provided by these sites.
+The recommendation system is only possible by learning and handling huge amounts of data.

 3. Stock Prediction
-The stock market is extremely volatile.
-However, that doesn’t mean that it cannot be predicted.
-With the help of Pandas and a few other libraries like NumPy and matplotlib, we can easily make models which can predict how the stock markets turn out.
+The stock market is highly volatile.
+However, that doesn't mean that it cannot be predicted.
+With the help of Pandas and a few other libraries like NumPy and matplotlib, we can easily make models to predict how the stock markets turn out.

 ## Pandas

 ### Why Pandas?

-* In real-life, as a Data Scientist, we need to play with data and pandas essentially helps us to give a head start with it.
+* In real life, as a Data Scientist, we need to play with data, and pandas helps us give a head start with it.

 * Be it reading the data, analyzing /cleaning /changing / transforming.
 Pandas has a solution for all of it.

 * It even helps in calculating basic statistics.
-If we go on there will be number of use-cases, we have summarized a few of them in the next slide.
+If we go on, there will be a number of use-cases, we have summarized a few of them in the next slide.

 * Pandas help in analyzing large volumes of data with ease.